 Overview

 Semantic Redirects use AI to understand the intent and meaning behind search queries, automatically directing customers to relevant pages instead of showing search results.
 Unlike keyword-based redirects, semantic matching understands variations and related terms, providing a more flexible and intelligent redirect experience.
-Semantic Redirects are managed through a dedicated settings page in the Layers dashboard under Settings → Semantic Redirects.How It Works
+Semantic Redirects are managed through a dedicated settings page in the Layers dashboard under Settings → Semantic Redirects.How it works

 When a customer performs a text search, the system evaluates their query against your configured semantic redirects.
 If the query semantically matches a redirect term, the Search API returns a redirect URL instead of search results:- Customer searches for “customer service” or “need help”